brajeshwar/brajeshwar.github.io/_posts/2019/2019-04-25-5-tips-for-paranoid-people-on-the-internet.md

----
-layout: post
-title: 5 Tips for Paranoid People on the Internet
+# 5 Tips for Paranoid People on the Internet
----

 Do you remember that old quote, "Just because you're paranoid doesn't mean they aren't after you?"
 It seems like it is becoming more and more relevant every day.
 Almost weekly, a new scandal emerges from Big Tech, detailing the wholesale trading and theft of our personal information.
 But aside from all the headline-grabbing, one-off incidents, the much bigger concern is the day to day invasions of our privacy that are just standard policy for many of these companies.